The Thrive For Good Growing Food Course

 But even without a soil test to guide us, there are things we can apply in small amounts that don’t supply too much of any one element and so won’t cause any excesses.

-For that reason, I use several broad-spectrum fertilizers, most of which come from the ocean – seaweed fertilizer, sea minerals fertilizer, and fish fertilizer.
-There are some similarities between them, but they each bring their own benefits, so I use them all.
+For this reason, I use several broad-spectrum fertilizers, most of which are derived from the ocean, including seaweed fertilizer, sea mineral fertilizer, and fish fertilizer.
+There are similarities between them, but each brings its own benefits, so I use them all.
+If you live near the ocean, you can make your own.
+Otherwise, you can buy them.

 Most gardeners focus on fertilizers (let’s call that the chemistry of the soil), but just as important is the life in your garden (the biology).